kaneski/zygote-balance-checker/readme.md

     $ ./get_balance_all.sh <modem_index> <sqlite.db> 1>balance-report-$(date +"%Y-%m-%d").csv 2>/dev/null

-### Inserting data to database
+### Insert data to database
 #### Input File Format
 Input file should contain lines in `mobile_number-asset_code` format separated by a Linux new line character.
-Use only 10 digits for mobile numbers
+Use only 10 digits for mobile numbers.
-.

 Example:

     9171234567-ABC-123